 Clearly, misinformation in your catalog of product information is one of the top challenges you could be facing as you aim to grow your retail brand.
 You might be doing almost everything else right, but if the information you’re offering to your consumers is incorrect, then the whole package suffers dramatically.

 Start with the basics.
 Ensuring that the product information you use on your retail site is free from errors and discrepancies will give browsers visiting your site a better first impression.
 They’ll be more likely to make purchases, have positive experiences, return to your site for future purchases, and then tell their friends and family about their growing connection to your brand.

 If you’re not confident that your retail site is consistently offering accurate, error-free product information to your potential customers, consider pursuing an organized, streamlined solution to your item onboarding process.
-ProdX by Virtucom Group can help by handling the multitude of product information being displayed on your retail site, elevating accuracy and quality to a level that will keep consumers coming back for more.
+Virtucom Group can help by handling the multitude of product information being displayed on your retail site, elevating accuracy and quality to a level that will keep consumers coming back for more.